 This is a classic fine print section that explains when you have access to your things.
 Although you think you should have access to your stuff 24 hours per day, the fact remains many companies do not allow onsite access at certain times of the day.
 Make sure you understand when you can get some of your stuff.
 Moreover, many facilities automatically turn off the gate during the night.

 Like all good things must come to an end, you can expect your storage contract to reach the same end of the line.
 However, it will be up to you to inform the company when you plan to move your stuff out.
 Expect the fine print of your contract to include a section that tells you how much advanced notice you have to give before closing out the contract.
 If you do not abide by the notice clause in the storage contract, you can expect the company to deduct the next month’s payment from your bank or credit card account.

-Make sure you understand everything that is spelled out in a storage contract.
-A reputable property representative will take the time to explain each of the most important parts of a contract, as well as circle or highlight the most important sections.
+Make sure you understand everything that is spelled out in a unit contract.
+A reputable facility representative will take the time to explain each of the most important parts of a contract, as well as circle or highlight the most important sections.